Key evidence on violence against women

 Women experience violence in different and complex ways, with some groups in society being disproportionately affected and/or facing more barriers to accessing help.

-- Aboriginal and Torres Strait Islander women experience both far higher rates and more severe forms of violence compared to other women.12 For example, NSW data from 2001–2010 indicate that the rate of domestic assault reported to police is more than six times higher for Indigenous women than non-Indigenous women.13 Aboriginal and Torres Strait Islander women can face unique barriers in accessing support from agencies and police, due to discrimination, racism, and distrust of agencies linked to the effects of trauma from dispossession, child removal and other practices.
+- Aboriginal and Torres Strait Islander women experience both far higher rates and more severe forms of violence compared to other women.12 Data shows that Aboriginal and Torres Strait Islander women are 32 times more likely to be hospitalised as a result of family violence-related assaults than non-Indigenous women.
+13 In NSW data from 2001–2010, the rate of domestic assault reported to police is more than six times higher for Indigenous women than non-Indigenous women.14 Aboriginal and Torres Strait Islander women can face unique barriers in accessing support from agencies and police, due to discrimination, racism, and distrust of agencies linked to the effects of trauma from dispossession, child removal and other practices.

-- There is evidence that women with disabilities experience violence at significantly higher rates, more frequently and over longer periods, in more ways and by more perpetrators than other women and girls.14
+- There is evidence that women with disabilities experience violence at significantly higher rates, more frequently and over longer periods, in more ways and by more perpetrators than other women and girls.15

-- Immigrant and refugee women can face specific and additional barriers to addressing and seeking help for violence due particularly to immigration policies, language barriers, and discrimination.15 There is no conclusive evidence on the prevalence rates of violence against women or family violence in immigrant and refugee communities and whether these differ in any way from the overall rates across Victoria.16
+- Immigrant and refugee women can face specific and additional barriers to addressing and seeking help for violence due particularly to immigration policies, language barriers, and discrimination.16 There is no conclusive evidence on the prevalence rates of violence against women or family violence in immigrant and refugee communities and whether these differ in any way from the overall rates across Victoria.17

-- Young women (18 - 24 years) experience significantly higher rates of physical and sexual violence by an intimate partner, and by other people, than women in older age groups.19
+- Young women (18 - 24 years) experience significantly higher rates of physical and sexual violence by an intimate partner, and by other people, than women in older age groups.
+20

 What causes violence against women?